 What Property Types are Eligible for a VA Loan

 You may be surprised by the wide variety of homes that are eligible for purchase with a VA home loan.
-There aren’t many types of properties that are excluded from what can be purchased with this financing.
+There aren’t many types of properties that are excluded from what can you purchase with this financing.

 The main guideline is that they must all meet the minimum property requirements.